-Emergency rescue services in Halifax are currently provided byDeerfield Valley Rescue, and Rescue, Inc., located in Brattleboro.
-Halifax EMS provides first responder services and assists whichever ambulance service is called to respond.
+Emergency rescue services in Halifax are currently provided by Deerfield Valley Rescue, Whitingham Rescue, and Rescue, Inc., which is located in Brattleboro.
+Halifax Volunteer Fire Company members are trained in CPR and First Aid, and provide first responder services and assist whichever ambulance service is called to respond.